-Living Out Loud: Exploring Non-Binary Joy and Queer Celebration
+Living Out Loud: Exploring the Depth of Non-Binary Joy

-For me, queer joy is just as profoundly loud as often as it is quiet.
-It’s in the stillness of a morning with my partner, the safety of my chosen family, or the freedom of walking through a public space hand-in-hand, knowing I don’t have to shrink myself to be safe.
+For me, enby joy is found in the stillness of a morning with my loved ones, the safety of my chosen family, and the freedom of walking through a public space without feeling the need to shrink myself.
+It’s the realisation that I don't have to translate my existence for others to be valid.

-Coming out as non-binary was not a one-time event, and neither is joy.
-Just like identity, it’s something I return to again and again.
-A deliberate choice to live fully, express honestly, and connect meaningfully.
-Whether it’s hyping up queer artists, exploring LGBTQ+ spaces abroad, or reclaiming traditions with my ancestry and culture—joy ties it all together.
+Coming out as non-binary was not a one-time event, and neither is finding happiness.
+It’s a practice I return to again and again and a deliberate choice to live fully and connect meaningfully.
+Whether I’m hyping up other enby artists or reclaiming my ancestral traditions, joy is the thread that ties my identity together.

-In a world that often tells us we are “too much” or “not enough,” celebrating ourselves becomes revolutionary.
-In this piece, I want to explore what queer joy is, why it matters, how it shows up, and why honouring it is a radical act of resistance.
+In a world that often tells gender-diverse people they are “too much” or “not enough,” celebrating ourselves becomes a revolutionary act.
+In this piece, we’ll explore what non-binary joy really looks like, why it matters, and why honouring your euphoria is a radical act of resistance.

 “You were not just born to center your entire existence on work and labor.
 You were born to heal, to grow, to be of service to yourself and community, to practice, to experiment, to create, to have space, to dream, and to connect.”